Sport in Lebanon: Mountain sports

-Hiking, trekking and mountain biking are popular sports in the summer when ski lifts can be used to access some of Lebanon's best trails, with panoramic views stretching as far as Cyprus to the west and Syria to the east.
-The Lebanon Mountain Trail is Lebanon's first national long-distance hiking trail that covers 440 km and passes through 75 villages, starting in the north and trecking over the spine of Mount Lebanon until it terminates in the south of Lebanon.
-The Baskinta Literary Trail, a 24-km long, offers hikers a chance to discover 22 literary landmarks related to several acclaimed, Lebanese literary figures.
-Cross-country running, rock climbing, and caving are also sports practiced across Mount Lebanon.
+Hiking, trekking and mountain biking are sports in the summer when ski lifts can be used to access some of Lebanon's trails, with views stretching as far as Cyprus to the west and Syria to the east.
+The Lebanon Mountain Trail is Lebanon's first national long-distance hiking trail that covers 440 km and passes through 75 villages, starting in the north and trecking over Mount Lebanon until it terminates in the south of Lebanon.
+The Baskinta Literary Trail, 24-km long, offers hikers a chance to discover 22 literary landmarks related to Lebanese literary figures.
+Cross-country running, rock climbing, and caving are also practiced across Mount Lebanon.

 Racquet sports

 Tennis

 According to the 13th century French tale, L'histoire d'Apollonius de Tyr, the Stoic philosopher and Phoenician king, Apollonius of Tyre was the oldest tennis player and champion on record, albeit fictional.
 In reality, Lawn tennis did not come to Lebanon until 1889 when it was first introduced in the village of Brummana.
-Ainab was also one of the first villages in Lebanon to have a tennis court, which was built by five professors from the American University of Beirut early in the 20th century.
+Ainab was one of the first villages in Lebanon to have a tennis court, which was built by five professors from the American University of Beirut early in the 20th century.
 The annual tennis tournament, which was an international event prior to the war, but now mostly a national one, is held at Brummana High School in August.